zsparal/api-documentation/source/reference/v1/payments-api/get-payment.rst

        .. type:: string

      - This field indicates the position of the payment in a recurring stream.
-Refer to the :ref:`recurring payments guide <guides/recurring>` for more information.
+Refer to the :doc:`recurring payments guide </guides/recurring>` for more information.

        Possible values: ``null`` ``first`` ``recurring``